-These are the two most important paperwork items needed by each Eagle candidate to successfully earn the Eagle Scout rank.
+June 2022 Eagle Scout Rank ApplicationFeb 2020 Eagle Scout Service Project WorkbookThese are the two most important paperwork items needed by each Eagle candidate to successfully earn the Eagle Scout rank.

-Guide to Advancement 2017
+Guide to Advancement 2021

-This resource, published by the National office, provides a wealth of information pertaining to all manner of advancement as well as meeting the special needs of scouts with disabilities.
+This resource, published by the National office, provides a wealth of information pertaining to advancement as well as meeting the special needs of scouts with disabilities.